muxinc/mux-python/docs/SpacesApi.md

 List spaces

-List all spaces in the current enviroment.
+List all spaces in the current environment.

 ### Example